The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Discrete problem and -convergence results

-As the discrete and continuous functionals are not defined on the same space, we consider first the $S$-topology to compare the signals.
-We then define the $\Gamma$-convergence (see \eg \cite{Stenberg}) for the functional:
+\begin{proof} For every $f\in\PP_{1}(\tri_h)$ we have $\|\nabla_{\tri_h} f\|_{L^1(\tri_h)}= V[f,\tri_h]$ and $L_1^1[f,\tri_h] = \|f\|_{L^1(\tri_h)}$.
+Then, every minimizing sequence is bounded in $BV$ so that it weak-$*$ converges in $BV$ (up to a subsequence) to some function belonging to $\PP_{1}(\tri_h)$.
+The result follows from Lemma \ref{conv-var} and the lower semicontinuity of the total variation with respect to the weak-$*$ convergence. \end{proof} As the discrete and continuous energies are not defined in the same space, we introduce a suitable topology to compare the two spaces and generalize the classical definition of $\Gamma$-convergence (see \cite{Braides}):

-\begin{defn} [{\bf $S$-topology and $\Gamma$-convergence}] Let $X$ be a surface satisfying Hypothesis \ref{cond_surf}.
-Let $(\tri_h)_h$ be a sequence of $h$-admissible triangulations for $X$ verifying Hypothesis \ref{hyp0l2} and $f$ a function defined on $X$.
-In this definition, $(f_h)_h$ denotes a sequence of functions such that $f_h\in \PP_{0}(\tri_h)$ for every $h>0$.
+\begin{defn}[{\bf $S$-topology and $\Gamma$-convergence}] Let $X$ be a surface satisfying Hypothesis \ref{cond_surf}, $f\in BV(X)$, and $\{\tri_h\}_h$ be a sequence of admissible triangulations for $X$ verifying Hypothesis \ref{hyp0l2}.
+In this definition, $\{f_h\}_h$ denotes a sequence of functions such that $f_h\in \PP_{1}(\tri_h)$ for every $h>0$.

-\begin{itemize} \item We say that $(f_h)_h$ converges to $f$ with respect to the $S$-topology ($f_h \overset{S}{\rightharpoonup} f$) if and only if
+\begin{itemize} \item We say that $\{f_h\}_h$ converges to $f$ with respect to the $S$-topology ($f_h \overset{S}{\rightharpoonup} f$) if and only if

-where for any $h>0$, $f_h^\ell$ is the projection of $f_h$ onto $X$ (see Definition \ref{lifting-def}).
-This defines a generalized convergence between functions with different supports which is used to defines the $\Gamma$-convergence.